What's closed and where storm shelters are located

 Palm Beach County

-All parks and beaches will be closed Saturday.
-County parks and beaches will re-open Sunday if conditions allow.
-Mounts Botanical Gardens will be closed Saturday and Sunday, reopening on Tuesday.
+All parks and beaches parks and beaches will re-open Sunday if conditions allow.
+Mounts Botanical Gardens will be closed Sunday, reopening on Tuesday.

-All Solid Waste Authority of Palm Beach County facilities and operations will be closed Saturday.
-There will also be no garbage, recyclables or yard waste collection in unincorporated Palm Beach County and no onsite drop-offs will be accepted until after the storm passes and it is safe to open facilities up.
+Solid Waste Authority of Palm Beach County will offer no garbage, recyclables or yard waste collection in unincorporated Palm Beach County and no onsite drop-offs will be accepted until after the storm passes and it is safe to open facilities up.

+Wellington parks and facilities will be closed through Sunday.
+Normal hours of operation are expected to resume on Monday.

-West Palm Beach has suspended commercial and residential grbage/trash pickup on Saturday and Sunday.
+West Palm Beach has suspended commercial and residential garbage/trash pickup Sunday.
 Pickups are scheduled to resume on Monday.
-"Special pickups” aue suspended until further notice.
+"Special pickups” are suspended until further notice.

 Martin County

-All county libraries closed at 1 p.m.
-Saturday and remain closed Sunday

-All county parks and facilities closed, including Sailfish Splash Waterpark, Phipps Park Campground, Sand Dune Café and community centers closed Saturday and Sunday
+All county libraries, beach access points, parks and facilities closed, including Sailfish Splash Waterpark, Phipps Park Campground, Sand Dune Café and community centers closed Sunday

-Hobe Sound Bascule and Old Roosevelt bridges locked down at 10 a.m.
-Saturday.
+Hobe Sound Bascule and Old Roosevelt bridges locked down.
 Large boats will be unable to travel north/south in the Intracoastal Waterway or east/west in the Okeechobee Waterway following the lockdown.

+Roosevelt Bridge closed at 9 p.m.
+Saturday to allow law enforcement monitoring the bridge to seek shelter.
+The bridge will reopen when tropical-force winds have suvsided.

-City of Vero Beach and Indian River County Beach Access Points will close to the public at 5p.m.
-Saturday.
+City of Vero Beach and Indian River County Beach Access Points closed to the public Sunday.
 Dependent on local weather conditions, the affected Beach Access Points are tentatively scheduled to re-open on Monday morning.

-Goline and Community Coach ceased operation Saturday and will tentatively resume operations on Monday morning.

 Transportation

-Palm Tran will cease operations at 4 p.m.
+Palm Tran ceased operations at 4 p.m.
 Saturday and plans to resume Sunday.

 Tri-Rail has ceased operations until further notice.